guillaumelobet/evoDevoClass/README.md

-This is a site built and maintained by Ciera Martinez for Genomics BIS180L UC Davis.
+This is a site built and maintained by Ciera Martinez.

 Written with [Markdown](https://daringfireball.net/projects/markdown/).